madtank/nova-act-mcp/README.md

 1. Control web browsers directly from AI assistants
 2. Execute interactive browser automation tasks
-3. Extract structured data from web pages
-4. Maintain browser sessions between interactions
+3. Persist cookies and local storage between interactions (profile data is reused), noting that each `execute` spawns a fresh browser context so in-page state or filled forms will not carry over unless combined into a single instruction
-5. See the agent's step-by-step reasoning process
+4. See the agent's step-by-step reasoning process

 ## Prerequisites